-The Civic Design Center and the Frist Art Museum have partnered to create Avenues to a Great City, on view in the Conte Community Arts Gallery this summer.
+The Civic Design Center and the Frist Art Museum have partnered to create Avenues to a Great City, on view in the Conte Community Arts Gallery from July 4 through December 14.
 Visitors are invited to consider the complex art of civic design through an exploration of the growth of Nashville as envisioned in the Civic Design Center’s 2005 publication The Plan of Nashville: Avenues to a Great City.
-This exhibition also invites visitors to engage in open dialogues about the ongoing factors influencing Nashville as an ever-changing city.
+This exhibition, which honors the twentieth anniversary of the publication, also invites visitors to engage in open dialogues about the ongoing factors influencing Nashville as an ever-changing city.

 Exhibition supporters